Karan14-11/image_caption_generator/readme.md

 ## Overview

 This repository contains code for an image caption generator using deep learning models based on LSTM and CNN architectures.
-The model is trained on [Dataset Name], which can be accessed [here](https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_Dataset.zip).
+The model is trained on Flickr8k dataset, which can be accessed [here](https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_Dataset.zip).

 ## Model Summary